Sebastianhju/Runeterra-5e/Runes.md

 ### Waterwalking  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/Waterwalking.png" Align=left width=7% height=7%>

 You learn the _Water Walk_ spell and can cast it once a day without spending mana.
-In addition, whenever you are in watery terrain, you gain +5 to your movementspeed and deal 1d6 extra cold damage whenever you deal cold damage.
+In addition, whenever you are in watery terrain, you gain +5 to your movement speed and deal 1d6 extra cold damage whenever you deal cold damage.

 ---